 Baking soda (Sodium bicarbonate) creates an abrasive impact on the door metal that’help remove the paint – it’s also effective on surfaces such as wood and glass – it’s luckily non-toxic.

-After the paint removal process is completed, you’ll simply need to dissolve the baking soda into water and wash it down the drain.
+After the paint removal process is completed, you’ll need to dissolve the baking soda into water and wash it down the drain.
 It won’t contaminate materials or cause adverse health effects on both humans and your pets – but you’ll need to wear PPE for protection against paint lead.

 Other Alternatives to Removing Paint from Metal Door